 One of the areas assessed related to financial position is cash balance or liquidity.
-This chart shows the history of the County's portfolio since 2014.
+This chart shows the history of the County's portfolio since 2015.
 Increases in portfolio size typically come from additions to fund balance/year-end savings as well as a portion of annual revenue growth.
-The portfolio has seen steady average growth of approximately 3.5% since 2016, which is primarily attributed to increases in interest rates.
-After seven years of historically low rates of near zero (2008-2015), the Federal Open Market Committee (FOMC) began increasing the target Federal Funds rate at the end of 2015.
-Since then, the FOMC incrementally raised the target rate approximately 175 basis points to 2% on June 14, 2018.
+The portfolio has seen average growth of approximately 4.8% since 2015, which is primarily attributed to increases in interest rates.
+After keeping rates near zero, between 2008 and 2015, the Federal Open Market Committee (FOMC) incrementally raised the target rate over the next three years to a high of 2.25% to 2.50% in December 2018.